The population of the UK increased by more than half a million in a year, official estimates have revealed.

 The ONS said: "The number of births has decreased on last year's figure and is below the average for the period, while there was an increase in the number of deaths since last year, partly attributed to flu outbreaks in early 2015."

-Meanwhile, an increase in immigration (up 53,700) and a smaller decrease in emigration (down 22,300) have both contributed to the increase in net international migration compared to that seen in the year to mid-2014.
+Meanwhile, an increase in immigration (up 53,700) and a smaller decrease in emigration (down 22,300) have both contributed to the increase in net international migration compared with that seen in the year to mid-2014.

 Net international migration in the year to mid-2015 was at a similar level to that seen a decade earlier, the ONS said.